kpranke/machine-monitoring-conditions-unsupervised/README.md

 - *anomaly_files.csv* a csv file necessary to run *Extract feature 6dB machine.ipynb* notebook
 - *Download folders with audio data.ipynb* a jupyter notebook file necessary to download audio files
 - *df_6dB_fan_fe_ta_imb.csv*, *df_6dB_pump_fe_ta_imb.csv*, *df_6dB_slider_fe_ta_imb.csv*, *df_6dB_valve_fe_ta_imb.csv* .csv files with features of respective machines: fan, pump, slider, valve
+- */images* a folder containing visuals included in README.txt
 ## Installation

  *git clone* the repo

 ## Usage

+## Findings

+During [the first part of the project](https://github.com/kpranke/machine-monitoring-conditions), in collaboration with my colleague, we used the sklearn classifier to be able to detect the normal and abnormal sound labels.
+AI model was trained with 70% of the data, 15% of data used for testing, and 15% for validation.
+We achieved 0.89 F1-score and detected overfitting.
+One of the reasons for overfitting was undersampled data of abnormal sounds.
+We concluded the reliability of the model should be imprved, among others, by addressing the undersampling and overfitting.

+During the current part of the challenge, I worked on my own.
+I tested using kmeans unsupervised ML algorithm with the number of clusters 2 and 3.
+I also compared the available labels (normal\abnormal sounds) with the results of running kmeans with 2 clusters.
+Below are my findings: